Spragusa/meta-metrics-and-machine-learning-experiment/README.md

 ## Status

-- v1: baseline regression + failure analysis (documented)
+- v1: baseline regression + documented failure analysis
-- v2: roadmap for a better model (planned)
+- v2: redesign roadmap defined
+- This project is structured as an iterative modeling lab and may evolve over time.

 ---